steveattewell/osm-ai-map/README.md

 Because that's what I'm going to be looking at next.
 There is some info about more complex filtering of Overpass Turbo API calls here: http://dev.overpass-api.de/blog/numbers.html

+## Technologies and tools used
+**OpenAI  https://openai.com/** - an artificial intelligence research organization that develops and promotes AI in an open and responsible manner.

+**OpenStreetMap https://www.openstreetmap.org/** - a collaborative and open-source mapping platform where anyone can contribute and edit geographic data from around the world.

+**Overpass Turbo https://overpass-turbo.eu/** - a web-based tool and API that allows users to query and extract data from OpenStreetMap in various formats.

+**MapLibre  https://maplibre.org/** - a free and open-source map javascript (and native) library that enables users to create and display custom maps on websites and mobile apps.

+**Maptiler https://www.maptiler.com/** - a cloud-based mapping platform that provides tools to create, host, and distribute custom maps and geospatial data.

+Cheers,

 Steve https://twitter.com/steveattewell